 Once this procedure is complete, the father will have certain paternity rights, including access to his child according to a visitation and parenting plan schedule set up by the court.
 The other parent may contest visitation in some circumstances.
 The father will also have child support obligations under Texas law.

-Asserting Father’s Rights for Clients in Fort Worth and Across Texas
+Asserting Father’s Rights for Clients in Texas

 Se habla español.
 Spanish-language service is available.